 An auto accident can happen in the blink of an eye, and yet the consequences can last a lifetime.
 That’s why having a comprehensive car insurance policy is critical, because it protects you, your family and passengers, and other drivers on the road.

-Finding an auto insurance policy to suit your needs starts with understanding how auto accident insurance works—and we’ve got you covered there.
+Finding the best auto insurance policy and rates to suit your needs starts with understanding how auto accident insurance works—and we’ve got you covered there.
 Below, we cover everything you need to know about car accident coverage, from what it covers and doesn’t cover, to the legal ramifications and costs.
 Let’s jump right in!

 Car insurance is a contract between you and the insurance company that protects you financially from the consequences of an unexpected accident.
 In exchange for paying your premium, the insurer will cover the losses of your particular policy.

 Auto insurance doesn’t only protect you and your car in the event that you get into an accident.
 It also offers financial protection if you cause a car accident that results in injury or vehicle damage to another person.
 It gives the peace of mind that you’re covered from financial liability, medical expenses, and also from legal consequences, no matter who is at fault.

 Being insured is important because if you get into an accident without insurance, you could be